Ask Me Anything Q&A w/ Don Tony (#6) 01/07/2021

 Here is your ‘Ask Me Anything Q&A w/ Don Tony’ episode recorded live on YouTube 01/07/2021.
 Thank You to everyone who stopped by live!

-From AEW, NXT, and Impact’s piss poor ratings… Pizza… Fantasy wrestling matches… Why NY and every US Politician are low on DT’s ‘Give A Sh*t Meter’… Thoughts on the mob that invaded the US Capitol Building… Andrew Yang and his talent of spending everyone else’ money… Old school and new school wrestling… Tony Khan falling in the Dixie Ditch… The day ECW (the original) offered DT a job (albeit a tiny one)… The love/hate relationship by fans towards Dave Meltzer, Bryan Alvarez, and Conrad Thompson… Baseball talk (NY Mets trade for Francisco Lindor and Carlos Carrasco)… Why Goodfellas is DT’s all time favorite film… The time Robert Deniro and Matt Damon hung out at DT’s family’s house… Fantasy wrestling matches… Vince McMahon’s health… Why pro wrestling won’t unionize and why AEW can’t provide medical insurance to most wrestlers… Where Jay White would best fit post NJPW… And soooooo much more discussed.
+Some topics discussed: A few topics discussed: AEW, NXT, and Impact’s poor rating (1/6/21)… Pizza… Fantasy wrestling matches… NY and every US Politician are low on DT’s ‘Give A Sh*t Meter’… Thoughts on the mob that invaded the US Capitol Building… Andrew Yang and his talent of spending everyone else’ money… Some respect for Bill Goldberg… Expect marijuana commercials to invade Raw If pot is legalized nationwide… Old school and new school wrestling… Tony Khan falling in the Dixie Ditch… The day ECW (the original) offered DT a job (albeit a tiny one)… The love/hate relationship by fans towards Dave Meltzer, Bryan Alvarez, and Conrad Thompson… Baseball talk (NY Mets trade for Francisco Lindor and Carlos Carrasco)… Why Goodfellas is DT’s all time favorite film… The time Robert Deniro and Matt Damon hung out at DT’s family’s house… Fantasy wrestling matches… Vince McMahon’s health… Why pro wrestling won’t unionize and why AEW can’t provide medical insurance to most wrestlers… Where Jay White would best fit post NJPW, and so much more discussed.

 CLICK HERE to WATCH the VIDEO episode of AMA Q&A w/ DON TONY (#6) 01/07/2021